-2022 BLUE STAR MUSEUMS PR TOOLKIT HOW TO PROMOTE YOUR ORGANIZATION AND ACTIVITIES
+2025 BLUE STAR MUSEUMS PR TOOLKIT

+SOME BEST PRACTICES TO PROMOTE YOUR ORGANIZATION AND ACTIVITIES

 This Working with the Media toolkit is designed to help you create and implement a media plan for your participation in Blue Star Museums.
 These resources are a guide only-you should tailor your public relations strategy to what makes sense for your organization.

-- Working with the Media

-- Media Resources

-- Choosing a Spokesperson

-- Radio & TV Etiquette

-- NEW: Tips for Interviews via Computer

-- Blue Star Museums Talking Points

-- Social Media Tips and Ideas

-- How to Use Public Service Announcements (PSAs)

-- Partnering with other Museums to Maximize Media Interest
+To access the Blue Star Museums logo, poster, and other outreach assets, please visit the online PR Toolkit for Museums.

+- Working with the Media - Media Resources - Choosing a Spokesperson - Tips for Radio, TV, and Computer Interviews - Blue Star Museums Talking Points (one-pager) - Social Media Tips and Ideas (includes social media examples) - How to Use Public Service Announcements (PSAs) - Partnering with other Museums to Maximize Media Interest